• Skip to primary navigation

 Equipment

 • Baking paper: Make sure you use baking paper when making this recipe to prevent the fudge from sticking to the tin.
-Leave a little hanging over the edges for a super easy removal process later on.
+Leave a little hanging over the edges for super easy removal later on.

 • Saucepan: If you don't have a microwave or prefer not to use one, you can melt the chocolate in a double boiler instead.
 To make a double boiler, sit your heatproof bowl over a saucepan with gently simmering water over it, ensuring that the bottom of the bowl doesn't touch the water.
-This will allow you to melt the chocolate very slowly which will prevent it from burning.
+This will allow you to melt the chocolate very slowly, which will prevent it from burning.

 • Wooden spoon: A wooden spoon is great for mixing fudge and for transferring it to your tin.
 It also does a better job than a metal spoon for mixing the biscuit pieces into the fudge.